kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 -->

-We propose introducing a new cluster-scoped API resource, `ClusterResourceClaimTemplate`, to allow cluster administrators to define standard Dynamic Resource Allocation (DRA) templates once at the cluster level.
+We propose introducing a new cluster-scoped API resource, ClusterResourceClaimTemplate, to allow cluster administrators to define standard Dynamic Resource Allocation (DRA) templates once at the cluster level.
 Any workload (via Pod or PodGroup) in any namespace can reference these templates.
-During Pod or PodGroup scheduling/admission, the control plane's resource claim controller resolves the cluster template and automatically generates a namespace-local `ResourceClaim` under the Pod's or PodGroup's namespace.
+During Pod or PodGroup scheduling/admission, the control plane's resource claim controller resolves the cluster template and automatically generates a namespace-local ResourceClaim under the Pod's or PodGroup's namespace.

 ## Motivation